wittn-git/EDO-scheduling/README.md

 In addition, the python packages specified in "experiments/scripts_analysis/requirements.txt" are needed.

 ## Result File
 A pdf of the experimental results can be found in the main folder of the repository.
-The file is named "results.pdf".
+The file is named "result_file.pdf".

 ## TODO (Revision of paper)